nrobertsMW/Low-Cost-Hardware-with-MATLAB-Online/README.md

 ## Getting Started
 #### Technical Requirements
-It is recommended that Google Chrome&reg be used for this workshop.
+It is recommended that Google Chrome&trade; be used for this workshop.

 #### Creating a MathWorks Account
 - https://www.mathworks.com/mwaccount/account/create